-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 53 of 70
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 54 of 70

-- a.
-There should be a written procedure for recalls that includes the name of the person responsible for recalling the product, the methods to be used to identify, control, and store recalled products, a requirement to investigate other products that may be affected by the hazard and that should be included in the recall, and a procedure for monitoring the effectiveness of the recall to the appropriate distribution level.
-Recall information should also include the amount of product produced, in inventory, and distributed; the name, size, code or lot numbers of food recalled, the area of distribution of the product (i.e., local, national, international), and the reason for the recall. - b.
-Distribution records should contain sufficient information to permit the traceability of a certain code or lot number.
+- b.
+Distribution records should contain sufficient information to permit the treaceability of a certain code or lot number.
 At the very least, these records should include the following information: product identification and size, code or lot number, quantity, customer's name, address, and telephone numbers to the initial level of product distribution. - c.
 Senior managers should ensure effective procedures are in place to deal with any food safety hazard and to enable the complete, rapid recall of any implicated product. - d.
 When there are other products that may represent a public health hazard, they should be evaluated for safety and recalled if necessary.
 Consideration should be given to issuing public warnings for risk communication. - e.
 Recalled products should be securely held until they are destroyed, used for purposes other than human or animal consumption, determined to be safe for human or animal consumption, or reprocessed in a manner to ensure their safety.